LABORA-INF-UFG/openran-br-blueprint/docs/xapp.md

 ![xApp test](figs/xapp_test.png)

 The reactive xApp (RMRXApp) is inside [reactive-xapp/](../xApps/rmrxapp-test), while the generic xApp is in [active-xapp/](../xApps/xapp-test/).
+You must deploy the reactive xApp **before** the active xApp.
 Build and install the RMRXApp executing its script:
 ```bash
 bash xApps/reactive-xapp/update_xapp.sh
 ```